lisa-gm/test/docs/source/index.rst

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

+**SQUIC** is a second-order, L1-regularized maximum likelihood method for performant large-scale sparse precision matrix estimation.
+The presented source code is the SQUIC shared library (libSQUIC) intended for Linux and Mac OS.

+The following interface packages for SQUIC can be found here: `https://www.gitlab.ci.inf.usi.ch/SQUIC <https://www.gitlab.ci.inf.usi.ch/SQUIC>`_

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`documentation` section for further information, as well as how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   For all note interface packages, libSQUIC is required.
+Precompiled versions of libSQUIC for Mac and Linux are available and are ready to use.

 Contents
 --------

 .. toctree::

+   installation
+   documentation
+   examples
    usage
    api
+   additional_information